 - Decide testing patterns and methods

-- Define priority and severity for each defect
+- Define the priority and severity of each defect

 - Execute test cases and report defects

 - Prioritize software testing activities and develop test cases